nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 <iframe width="560" height="315" src="https://drive.google.com/file/d/10GqTR6R4-PDY6flcvGit2LBasO8hJEUn/preview" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+- misunderstood the onscreen instructions "Look Here" to mean 'closely examine this part of the device' rather than 'direct your gaze to this point'
+- without pause, provided a 'junk email account' when asked for an email address

 ## Subject 3

 <iframe width="560" height="315" src="https://drive.google.com/file/d/10IrDVypCsniiPzHB_ilq2g3P3ow8W4Jo/preview" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+TODO:

 - Consider how the readings from Norman and Crawford reflect on what you see.